Who Was Pocahontas?

 Pocahontas was the daughter of Powhatan, the leader of an alliance of about 30 Algonquian-speaking groups and petty chiefdoms in Tidewater Virginia known as Tsenacommacah.
 Her mother’s identity is unknown.
+Like many Algonquian-speaking Virginia Indians of the period, Pocahontas probably had several names, to be used in various contexts.
 She was named Amonute at birth and went by the name Matoaka.
 She also earned the nickname "Pocahontas," which means "playful one," because of her cheery and inquisitive nature.

 Historians have estimated Pocahontas’ birth year as around 1595, based on the 1608 account of Captain John Smith in A True Relation of Virginia and Smith’s subsequent letters.
 Even Smith is inconsistent on the question of her age, however.
 Although English narratives would remember Pocahontas as a princess, her childhood was probably fairly typical for a girl in Tsenacommacah.